SvenMichaelKlose/tunix/BLOG.md

 TUNIX blog
 ==========

+# 2024-06-06: Lisp: Heavy Lifting

+The BLOCK special form is now part of the evaluator so it won't affect the CPU stack any more.
+32-bit numbers are heavy lifting to a CPU-6502 already too busy with handling pointers.
+Luckily for us numbers aren't used so often in symbolic languages.

+Argument evaluation of user-defined functions actually wastes stack.
+That's trivial to fix (no biting one's own butt to be expected).
+So macros can come.
+Rest arguments, EVAL, APPLY and FUNCALL need some special care in order to not use CPU stack.

+Symbol look-up times look like a show-stopper.
+Literally.
+Latest when doing inter-process communication with READ and PRINT or on-demand loading (via user-defined error handler).
+At least known symbols should get a turbo.

-# 2024-05-05: Lisp: Smaller and slower
+# 2024-06-05: Lisp: Smaller and slower

-Most built-in functions now have an argument definition which reduced the code size by around 2K but performance dropped to 3:50min for the BLOCK-TEST.
+Most built-in functions now have an argument definition which reduced the code size by around 2K but performance dropped to 3:40min for the BLOCK-TEST.
 A MAKE-COUNT upped to 83 (from 39).
 The stack size will shrink further.

 # 2024-05-01: UNIX target + hand brake